 “Director Emma Gersch guides her actors through the dreamlike but always coherent movement of memory, keeping the connection between the sisters as palpable as the individual characterisations, while designer Kate Unwin’s almost bare stage, with a few necessary props literally plucked out of the air, evokes both the playroom of the story’s beginning and the beach of its tragic end.“ Gerald Berkowitz, The Stage

-‘Stop – Look Listen’ at the Riverside Studios
+‘Stop – Look Listen’ Moving Stories @ the Riverside Studios

 In April 2013, at Riverside Studios we ran our signature event, Moving Stories ‘Stop – Look – Listen’, offering audiences a rare chance to stop, slow down and meet the folk of Hammersmith, the folk we might rush past every day and to take an opportunity to look afresh at our surroundings.
 Capturing and framing the natural and wonderful theatricality of life, Moving Stories event is a walking tour with a difference; giving you the opportunity to meet some of the fascinating characters with whom we share the city, but whose stories often go unheard.
 Led by unique story-guide, audiences are given the chance to share in the true stories of real people and the real lives of the city.
 Here are a few of the overwhelming audience responses from our event in Hammersmith: